Last updated: Oct, 2020

 Contraction, as conceptulaised here, is akin to entropy.
 Not a reduction of energy but a change in purpose.
 A re-arrangement of priorities in atomic functionality; a return to some smaller, less complex existence where everything first emerged.
 That 'singular state' mentioned in the last chapter, perhaps.

 Contraction denotes a physical difference between one moment and the next.
 As we get smaller, therefore, it is natural to suggest we are witness to progress in time.
 The smaller we are the faster our clock ticks.
 It is indeed the case that smaller things progress or function at increased rates; the shorter a pendulum, the faster it swings to and fro.
-Most insects, such as ants for example, have very high metabolisms, they move with immense speed and their life span can be numbered in days, relative to our larger size.
+Most insects have very high metabolisms, they move with immense speed and their life span can be numbered in days, relative to our larger size.

 And as we delve deeper into inner space, we find particles of matter with relativistic speeds and life spans of less than a second.

-The Universe as presented here would be a tight squeeze.
+In simple terms, the Universe would be a tight squeeze.
 Matter constantly emerging at light speed, pressurizing the closed system, acting on all things; just as the pressure on objects submerged in water.
 Space would act equally from all sides on objects and they would be forced to contract.
 Gravity is such a universal force; in essence, both macro and subatomic orbits would be reducing, spiralling inwards under such pressure.

-This universal contraction would not be so easily measured by us sitting at the coffee table.
-Unfortunately for us, all things would be contracting simultaneously (for the sake of simplicity, this example is just considering planet Earth, for now).
+This universal contraction would not be so easily measured, neither in a lab nor in our living rooms.
+Unfortunately for us, all things would be contracting simultaneously (in our immediate vicinity).
 Our measuring devices would all be shrinking, and the distance between everything, too, and all relatively speaking at the same time.
 So nothing would appear to be in collapse.